jsbnr/nr-synthetic-mute-status/readme.md

     - DATACENTER: This is the data center the above acocunt is located, wither US or EU.
     - USERK_KEY: The user API key for gathering the mute status from the graphQL API.
 We advise using a [secure credential](https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/using-monitors/store-secure-credentials-scripted-browsers-api-tests/) to pass the key.
 The User API key requires permissions to read muting rules.
 4. Update the `runScript()` function with your code.
 This function is run once the mute status has been derived.

+## Build
+Run `npm build` to generate the synthetic.js from the source files.